infinum/eightshift-docs/website/blog/2023-09-05-wrapper-as-a-standalone-component.md

 Interested in how to use components in a block?
 Take a look at [our docs](https://eightshift.com/docs/basics/blocks-component-in-block#i-have-a-component-that-i-want-to-use-manually).
 :::

 For this example, we'll use `index.php` as you probably already have it in your theme.
-If not, use the code below.
+If not, use the code below:

 ```php
 <?php